Constitution of Madagascar

 The current Constitution of Madagascar was, according to the national electoral commission, endorsed by a majority of voters in the constitutional referendum held on 14 November 2010.
 The new constitution launched the Fourth Republic of Madagascar and was widely seen as an attempt to consolidate and legitimise the rule of Andry Rajoelina and his High Transitional Authority government which was installed after a military-backed coup d'état against President Marc Ravalomanana at the beginning of the ongoing national political crisis.
 One substantive change from the constitution of the Third Republic was to lower the minimum age for presidential candidates from 40 to 35.
 This made Rajoelina, aged 36 at the time, eligible to stand in presidential elections.
+The constitution has been suspended since 14 October 2025 following a coup d'etat against Rajoelina.

 Constitution of the Fourth Republic

 On November 22, 2010, the electoral commission of Madagascar announced that a new constitution had been endorsed in a referendum by 74 percent of voters.
 It put voter turnout for the poll at 53 percent.
 One substantive change made by the new constitution was to lower the minimum age for presidential candidates from 40 to 35.
 This made Andry Rajoelina, who is 36 and is the President of the country's High Transitional Authority, eligible to stand in presidential elections.